 One other frugal way which I have always done is to use 1/3 less the required amount of sugar.
 You have this on tried and tested authority.
 In the end, it costs less and we don’t need so much sugar anyway.
 Christmas is a time of great indulgence generally but you can save your waistline and delay the onset of eating-related disorders by reducing sugar intake at this time.
 The mixed peels and fruits will contain sugar anyway.

 Spread the love

 Don’t keep it to yourself.
 It’s a tradition in our family to give Christmas pudding to family and friends.
 We like to give a whole cake instead of a slice of cake but giving a whole cake can work out to be quite expensive.

 So we have worked out what to do.
 Make smaller or even mini ones.We use tin foil to mould around the base and sides of large cans (We like those canned pineapples and so we buy the large cans) and then wrap with newsreel or newspaper.
 This is then taped with every day cellophane tape.
 This way, we can mould various containers from the same can.
 Remove the can.
 The paper wrapped foil containers are then placed on a tray before spooning the cake mixture in.

 To present the cakes, we remove them from the foil paper and place on a lovely shiny base made of a square or round of cardboard wrapped in tin foil.

 So there, my foolproof tips for preparing Christmas pudding.
 If all else fails and you find it difficult to find an authentic recipe click here and I will send you an amazing tried, tested and proven recipe for a classic Jamaican Christmas cake.
 You can also click HERE to read my post which gives tips on how we lovely frugal people prepare for Christmas.
-You can also read this post on why Christmas is my favorite time of the year and why we start our preparations in July!
+You can also read this post on why Christmas is my favourite time of the year and why we start our preparations in July!